santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Secure Protocol Reflection.md

 - Group 17 (Gregorius Baswara Wira Nuraga, Kyle Johnston, Ivan Tranquilan)
 	- After fixing the issues found in testing with the previous 2 groups this test was way more straight forward
-	- I found a small issue with my implementation - I needed to ask for a client update when connecting myself, rather than waiting on one
+	- I found a small issue with my implementation - I needed to ask for a client update when connecting myself, rather than waiting on one from the connecting server
+	- Group 17 found a couple issues with their implementation - they needed to add a way to generate public / private keys so they could recieve my private messages.
+They also needed to add signatures to their private messages.
+	- To get messages sending, I had to temporarily disable signature verification but I was able to recieve private messages from their client! public messages and file transfers also worked flawlessly

 ![[Pasted image 20241015183053.png]]